GordonLei/BindingOfRug/README.md

 # Random Item Generation
 - When a player opens a chest, a random Item is generated.
 - Items have 4 different rarities: common, rare, epic, and legendary.
-  -The number of effects and power of effects increases with rarity
+  - The number of effects and power of effects increases with rarity
 - Items have a random _effects array of Effects, which are randomly generated from a preset list of effects
   - Effects can be positive or negative
 - Item power ramps up with level, which is determined by the floor it is found in.